bigSMALLG1/learning-journal/README.md

 01/01/2025

 I planned to add this in to my prototype game which had my first person movement script, however my player was speeding off and had no ground drag so I added a ground check to my prototype game and added some ground drag when the player was grounded.
+I used a raycast for the ground check so that the player would jump only when it's bool variable (readyToJump) was true and that the bool variable (grounded) was true.
 I also added a speed limiter.

 02/01/2025
 I wanted my player to be able to jump and have a delay inbetween jumps so that it wasn't spammable.
 I had never programmed this before so I researched using Unity docs and videos to help me.